22388o/hosted-channels-rfc/README.md

 * This message is sent by Host in reply to `invoke_hosted_channel` if no hosted channel exists for a given Client yet.

-* `liability_deadline_blockdays` specifies a period in blockdays after last `state_update` exchange during which the Host is going to maintain a channel.
+* `liability_deadline_blockdays` specifies a period in blockdays after last `state_update` exchange during which the Host is definitely going to maintain a channel.
 That is, if there are no payments during `liability_deadline_blockdays` period then Host owes nothing to Client anymore.
+For example: if last exchanged `state_update` had `blockday` set to 1000 and `liability_deadline_blockdays` is set to 2000, then Host may not maintain a channel after blockday 3000 if it was not used all this time.

 * `minimal_onchain_refund_amount_satoshis` specifies a minimal balance that Client must have in a hosted channel for a Host to consider refunding it on-chain using Client's `refund_scriptpubkey`.